CaseyRo/casey.berlin/pages/why.md

-*If only some of my colleagues at Diconium would read this next line...*
+*If only some of my colleagues at Diconium would read this next line…*

 I **love** Simon Sinek’s golden circle / start with why.
 And that’s the main reason I’m creating these why/how/what pages.
 Let me share why that is.